National Contingency Commercial Litigation Attorneys

 - Unfair Competition

-To arrange a free case evaluation with one of our skilled commercial litigators, call McCune Law Group, at (909) 345-8110 or contact us online today!
+To arrange a free case evaluation with one of our skilled contingency commercial litigators, call McCune Law Group at (909) 345-8110 or contact us online today!

 Litigation Through a Contingency Law Firm

 When your small- or medium-sized business has been substantially harmed by another business, often larger and more influential, you need a lawyer that can get results.
 Unfortunately, the best attorneys often don’t come cheap, potentially charging millions of dollars in fees.
-As the pandemic and recession hitting small- and medium-sized businesses the hardest, the demand for contingency law firms is rising.
-The cost of pursuing trial, especially against massive corporations, makes contingency fees attractive for small businesses.
-Now with an economic downturn on the horizon, contingency fees are seeing a steep rise in demand.
+As the pandemic and recession hit small- and medium-sized businesses the hardest, the demand for contingency law firms is rising.
+The cost of pursuing trials, especially against massive corporations, makes contingency fee structures attractive for small businesses.
+Now with an economic downturn on the horizon, contingency law firms are seeing a steep rise in demand.
 Most small- to medium-sized business owners do not have the financial capabilities to pursue trial, even when they’re in the right.

-In most cases, hiring a contingency law firm is the right course of action.
+In most cases, hiring a contingency law firm is the most efficient course of action.
 Contingency law firms benefit the client since they often share the same goal – the largest recovery possible.
-Contingency attorneys who work on a contingency basis already have a pre-instilled incentive to work as hard as they can for their clients.
+Contingency attorneys already have an incentive to work as hard as they can for their clients.
 Because your attorney will not receive compensation unless you win, you can trust your contingency litigation attorney will fight for your best interests.
 In most cases, the amount the lawyer receives is contingent upon the result the lawyer obtains and often on the phase of litigation in which the dispute settles.

 Only Pay If You Win